zeusta/Docs/extensions/Guide By Functions/Magento 2/Web POS.md

 ![WebPOS](./Web%20POS%20Image/image027.png)

 - 	Use barcode
-    -	Connect Web POS with barcode reader devices (Please refer to 2.8.
-How to  connect Web POS with peripheral devices for more details)
+    -	Connect Web POS with barcode reader devices (Please refer to **How to  connect Web POS with peripheral devices** for more details)
     -	Scan barcode and then the barcode attribute will be filled automatically in the search box (To set barcode attribute, go to 3.3.
 How to filter & search  products quickly to know more)
     -	The matching product will be shown in the list.